peterh0709/tspho.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* M.Phil. in Electronic and Computer Engineering, The Hong Kong University of Science and Technology, 2026 (expected)
+* B.Eng. in Electronic Engineering, The Hong Kong University of Science and Technology, 2024

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+* 2022 - 2023: Research Assitant
-  * Github University
+  * HKUST
-  * Duties included: Tagging issues
+  * Neuromorphic Computing using Dual-Gate Thin-Flim Transistors
-  * Supervisor: Professor Git
+  * Supervisor: Professor Man Wong

 Skills
 ======